-- 6.1.1 The upper structures of the floating cranes, crane ships and cranes installed on floating docks are subject to all the requirements of the present Rules applied to the ship's cranes with due regard for additions and amendments specified in this Section. - 6.1.2 In case of inclinations permissible for the floating crane and crane ship in use, a counterbalance shall not extend outboard. - 6.1.3 The upper structures shall be provided with SWL limiters which comply with the requirements of 5.5.3.
+6.1.1 The upper structures of the floating cranes, crane ships and cranes installed on floating docks are subject to all the requirements of the present Rules applied to the ship's cranes with due regard for additions and amendments specified in this Section.

+6.1.2 In case of inclinations permissible for the floating crane and crane ship in use, a counterbalance shall not extend outboard.

+6.1.3 The upper structures shall be provided with SWL limiters which comply with the requirements of 5.5.3.

-- 6.2.1 The design loads for the upper structures shall be taken as follows: - .1 load weight; - .2 own weight of structures and equipment arranged thereupon; - .3 wind load (wind pressure on the load and metal structures shall be taken not less than 400 Pa for maximum loads in the working condition, not less than 125 Pa for load drop and not less than 2000 Pa for the maximum load in the non-working condition.
-The design wind pressure in the non-working condition may be reduced if well-grounded reasons are given, allowing for actual conditions of service of the upper structures in the water area, but in all cases, however, it shall be assumed not less than 1000 Pa); - .4 loads due to heel and trim of the ship (stress calculation for structural members of the upper structures intended for operation in still water shall be made on the basis of static list 5° , with the slewing upper structure jib positioned transversely and on the basis of static trim, equal to 2° , with the jib alongside the ship; if the heel and trim are greater in service than those stated above, the actual values shall be taken for calculation; inertia forces acting on the upper structures as a result of rolling; - .5 inertia forces resulting from hoisting (lowering) the load with the hoisting machinery, when operating in the acceleration (deceleration) mode (dynamic load factor shall be calculated by a method approved by the Register; in this case, its value for the upper structures intended for operation in still water shall be not less than 1,15, and not less than 1,4 for the upper structures intended for operation at rolling); - .6 inertia forces arising from deceleration (acceleration) of jib luffing, slewing or travel machinery and loads resulting from rolling (calculated using angles of load deviation determined by a method approved by the Register; in all cases, the angles shall be assumed not less than 3° far and wide the derrick at a time).
-The angles shall be counted off from the vertical with maximum dynamic heel of the upper structure; - .7 centrifugal inertia forces resulting from the upper structure turn; - .8 vertical inertia forces acting on the load in case of rolling (considered by means of a dynamic load factor determined by a method approved by the Register; in all cases the value of the dynamic load factor shall not be less than 1,25). - 6.2.2 The following combinations of the design loads for the upper structures shall be considered: - .1 normal loads in the working condition.
+6.2.1 The design loads for the upper structures shall be taken as follows:

+.1 load weight;

+.2 own weight of structures and equipment arranged thereupon;

+.3 wind load (wind pressure on the load and metal structures shall be taken not less than 400 Pa for maximum loads in the working condition, not less than 125 Pa for load drop and not less than 2000 Pa for the maximum load in the non-working condition.
+The design wind pressure in the non-working condition may be reduced if well-grounded reasons are given, allowing for actual conditions of service of the upper structures in the water area, but in all cases, however, it shall be assumed not less than 1000 Pa);

+.4 loads due to heel and trim of the ship.

+N o te.
+Stress calculation for structural members of the upper structures intended for operation in still water shall be made on the basis of static list 5°, with the slewing upper structure jib positioned transversely and on the basis of static trim, equal to 2°, with the jib alongside the ship.
+Lower values of static heel and trim shall be confirmed by analysis based on calculations or test results.
+If the heel and trim are greater in service than those stated above, the actual values shall be taken for calculation;

+.5 forces acting on the upper structures as a result of rolling;

+.6 inertia forces resulting from hoisting (lowering) the load with the hoisting machinery, when operating in the acceleration (deceleration) mode (dynamic load factor shall be calculated by a method approved by the Register; in this case, its value for the upper structures intended for operation in still water shall be not less than 1,15, and not less than 1,4 for the upper structures intended for operation at rolling);

+.7 inertia forces arising from deceleration (acceleration) of jib luffing, slewing or travel machinery and loads resulting from rolling (calculated using angles of load deviation determined by a method approved by the Register; in all cases, the angles shall be assumed not less than 3° far and wide the derrick at a time).

+The angles shall be counted off from the vertical with maximum dynamic heel of the upper structure;

+.8 centrifugal inertia forces resulting from the upper structure turn;

+.9 vertical inertia forces acting on the load in case of rolling (considered by means of a dynamic load factor determined by a method approved by the Register; in all cases the value of the dynamic load factor shall not be less than 1,25).

+6.2.2 The following combinations of the design loads for the upper structures shall be considered:

+.1 normal loads in the working condition.